SharePoint/sp-dev-docs/docs/general-development/modern-pages-maintenance-mode.md

 ---
-title: Maintenance mode for modern pages ms.date: 12/15/2017 ms.prod: sharepoint ms.assetid: 3ebd2a11-8291-4228-add0-9e0cd899dd3c
+title: Maintenance mode for client-side web parts ms.date: 12/18/2017 ms.prod: sharepoint ms.assetid: 3ebd2a11-8291-4228-add0-9e0cd899dd3c
 ---

-# Maintenance mode for modern pages
+# Maintenance mode for client-side web parts

 _**Applies to:** Office 365_

-When working with modern pages, you can load them in maintenance mode.
+When working with client-side web parts, you can load them in maintenance mode.
 The maintenance mode can be helpful when trying to debug issues related to web parts placed on the page.

 ## Switch to maintenance mode

 > [!NOTE]
-> In order to load a modern page in maintenance mode, you have to have edit permissions for that specific page.
+> In order to load a page in the maintenance mode, you have to have edit permissions for that specific page.

-To switch to the maintenance mode, navigate to the modern page and in the URL append `?maintenancemode=true`, for example:
+To switch to the maintenance mode, navigate to the page and in the URL append `?maintenancemode=true`, for example:

 ```text
 https://contoso.sharepoint.com/sites/team?maintenancemode=true